intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/run_experiment.md

 # Running the Experiment

-Sensitivity Profile Experiment could be run in two modes:
+The Sensitivity Profile Experiment can be run in two modes:

 1. Standalone - Swan runs all binaries as subprocesses.
 1. Kubernetes - Swan runs exercised workloads as Kubernetes Pods.

-The main difference between these two, is the fact that in Kubernetes mode user can see interferences invoked by Kubelet and Docker and compare them with Standalone mode.
+The main difference between these two, is the fact that in Kubernetes mode user can see interferences from Kubelet and Docker and compare them with Standalone mode.
 Also, standalone mode only requires workload binaries to be available in directories listed in `$PATH` which makes it a little bit easier to start than Kubernetes one.

 Flags required for running Experiment in Kubernetes mode are in [Kubernetes Flags](swan_flags.md#Kubernetes-Flags) section.